cuongn265/jira-to-branch/README.md

 # 🚀 Jira to Branch CLI

-A smart CLI tool that creates meaningful Git branches from Jira tickets using AI-powered branch name generation.
+An AI-powered CLI tool that creates meaningful Git branches from Jira tickets using OpenAI's advanced language models.

 ## ✨ Features

 - **🚀 OpenAI-Powered Generation**: Advanced AI analysis using OpenAI GPT-3.5-turbo for superior branch names
-- **🤖 Intelligent Fallback**: Sophisticated rule-based AI logic when OpenAI is unavailable
 - **📊 Multiple Input Formats**: Supports ticket IDs, browse URLs, and project URLs
 - **🎯 Smart Analysis**: Deep understanding of technical context and business requirements
 - **⚡ Git Integration**: Automatically creates and switches to new branches